 8. Is the extension working in Workbench mode?

 Please note that some of our extensions ship with workbench mode.
-The purpose of workbench mode is to view metrics before they get registered in the controller.
-Using this mode you can filter the unwanted metrics and report only what is intended.
-Please check the corresponding extension documentation from here to see if workbench mode is supported.
+The purpose of workbench mode is to view metrics before they get registered in the Controller.
+Using this mode, you can filter the unwanted metrics and report only what is intended.
+Please check the corresponding extension documentation here to see if workbench mode is supported.

 9. Contact Support Team

-If you still face issues with the custom metrics in the controller, please open a ticket with the Support Team and provide machine agent debug logs.
-Do mention whether you were able to see the metrics in Workbench Mode.
+If you still face issues with the custom metrics in the Controller, please open a ticket with the Support Team and provide Machine Agent debug logs and mention whether or not you were able to see the metrics in Workbench Mode.